orstavik/JoiComponents/book/chapter6/Intro_Polyfills.md

 Firefox supports the HTML Template API and supports CustomElements and shadowDom behind a flag.
-This means that more than 2/3 of your users no longer need to polyfill web components, and soon this number will rise to 85%.
+This means that more than 2/3 of your users no longer need to polyfill web components, and soon this number will rise to around 80%.

 Due to the widespread support of web components APIs, most of your users no longer need any web component polyfills.